georgebjork/georgebjork.github.io/_posts/2024-5-23-tailwindcss+aspnet.md

   path: /images/2024-5-23-tailwindcss+aspnet/header1.png
 ---

-By default, an ASP.NET project comes with Bootstrap 5 pre-installed.
+By default, an ASP.NET project comes with bootstrap 5 pre-installed.
 Bootstrap is a great way to get a clean UI (with dark mode) right out of the box.
-However, some projects require some more flexibility than what Bootstrap can offer.
-Here is how you can get Tailwind set up in your ASP.NET project.
+However, some projects require more flexibility than what bootstrap can offer.
+Here is how you can get tailwind set up in your ASP.NET project.

 NOTE: This tutorial assumes you already have basic knowledge of creating and running ASP.NET apps.